AAformer: Auto-Aligned Transformer for Person Re-Identification: Conclusion

 \section{Conclusion}

-In this paper, we propose the ``part tokens'' for Transformer and harmoniously integrate the part alignment into the self-attention to learn part representations.
-We also propose the Auto-Aligned Transformer (AAformer) to adaptively locate both human parts and non-human ones.
-Extensive experiments validate the effectiveness of part tokens and the superiority of AAformer over lots of state-of-the-art methods.
+In this paper, we propose the {[PART]}s for Transformer to extract the part-level features.
+We propose to integrate the part localization process into the self-attention of Transformer to online learn the part representations.
+The proposed method, Auto-Aligned Transformer (AAformer), can adaptively locate both human parts and non-human ones using Optimal Transport (OT) without the help of extra semantics.
+It should be noted that most other clustering methods (k-means, DBSCAN) cannot be used in AAformer, because they cannot guarantee that the grouped clusters of different images (or the same image from different layers) are of the identical semantics and correspond to the consistent {[PART]}s.
+It is our novel design of AAformer that makes it possible to use OT to solve the adaptive alignment problem.
+Extensive experiments also validate the effectiveness of {[PART]}s and the superiority of AAformer over lots of state-of-the-art methods.